 Arquetopia provides carefully detailed trip preparation materials, arrival transportation instructions, and orientation materials to all incoming residents.

 ARQUETOPIA ITALIA RESIDENCY SPACE

-Like our other two residency spaces, Arquetopia Italia incorporates a deeper comprehension of how art and the surrounding ecosystems, as well as the complex cultural heritage, are rooted in the sense of community.
+Like our other three residency spaces, Arquetopia Italia incorporates a deeper comprehension of how art and the surrounding ecosystems, as well as the complex cultural heritage, are rooted in the sense of community.
 Arquetopia’s residency spaces continue to be open for dialogue, exchanges, and encounters while emphasizing our commitment to reducing our carbon footprint, reusing materials, and recycling waste.

 Our residents enjoy a safe and peaceful environment, as well as the mild weather that the region of Naples provides.
 The residency center is conveniently located in the countryside, outside of the touristy areas, and only 40 minutes away from the center of the city of Naples and 30 minutes away from the renowned archaeological site of Pompeii.
 Affordable, everyday public transportation is also available from the residency vicinity in different directions and to various destinations.

 2. ART HISTORY or CULTURAL RESEARCH Residency

 Views of residency common areas (living, dining, kitchen)